Recreation and Wellness Positions

 RecWell Lifeguards are responsible for lifeguarding and providing a safe aquatic environment for the Competitive Pool Complex adjacent to the Student Wellness Complex.

 Hiring preference is given to currently certified lifeguards.
 Non-certified persons may apply and may be hired contingent on completing the Red Cross Lifeguarding Certification course.
 The new pool will open for student use in the Fall 2021 semester.
 Hiring for Fall semester lifeguards begins in July - apply soon!
-Applicants must be available to train in advance of the Fall semester beginning.
+Interviews will be between July 26 - Aug 13.
+New hires must be available to begin training the first week of school (week of Aug 23).

 For information on applying for this position, please contact Caleb Crowder at email@example.com